lucasdietrich/zephyr-caniot-controller/readme.md

 ## Questions/Open Points

 - How to show correct Memory usage after linker in PlatformIO with custom partitions ?
+- Find a way to link certificates in the dedicated `certificates` partition (from a text file ?)

 ## Objectives
 - Be able to build/debug the project at the same time using PlatformIO and CMake/Zephyr env